+{\rc This critical magnetic field strength is found by requiring that the thermal pressure exceeds the magnetic pressure for $r > R_p$.
+We estimate the thermal pressure by i) assuming the outflow is an isothermal Parker wind with a fixed sound speed and mass loss rate or ii) assuming the outflow is in photoionization equilibrium.
+In both cases, the detailed procedure used to calculate the critical magnetic field is explained in Appedix~\ref{appendixB}.
+In Table~\ref{tab:He_Obs}, we give three critical magnetic field strength values.
+The first two are calculated assuming the isothermal Parker wind case, where the sound speed is $0.3 \times 10^4 \text{K} / 10^4 \text{K}$, and the mass loss rate is given by the energy-limited mass loss rate (Equation~\ref{eq:el_mlr}) with efficiency $\eta = 0.1$.
+The final estimate is given by the photoionization equilibrium case, where the gas temperature $~ 10^4$ K. In general, this last method gives a slightly larger value for the critical magnetic field but is the least applicable to old planets.}

-We estimate the mass loss rate of the planets by using the energy-limited mass loss formula (Equation \ref{eq:el_mlr}) with efficiency factor $\eta = 0.1$.
-For $F_{\text{xuv}}$ received by each planet, we used values given in each of the cited detection papers (see Table~\ref{tab:He_Obs}).
-If no estimate was present, we used estimates from \citet{Kirk2022} in which they found the XUV flux by comparing to stars of similar spectra from the MUSCLES survey \citep{MUSCLES1, Loyd2016, Youngblood2016}.
-We note that mass loss rates may differ by two orders of magnitudes from these simple estimates.
-Therefore, the estimate for $B_{\text{max}}$ may vary by an order of magnitude.
-We set the sound speed to be 10 km $\text{s}^{-1}$, which roughly equates to a pure hydrogen outflow at $10^4$ K.
+To calculate the critical magnetic field strength, we needed to estimate the $F_{\text{uv}}$ received by each planet.
+For this, we used values given in each of the cited detection papers (see Table~\ref{tab:He_Obs}).
+If no estimate was present, we used estimates from \citet{Kirk2022} in which they found the XUV flux by comparing to stars of similar spectra from the MUSCLES survey \citep{MUSCLES1, Loyd2016, Youngblood2016}. {\rc We note that the reconstructed XUV flux has significant uncertainties, and our methods for calculating the thermal pressure of the outflow are only approximate.
+Therefore we expect that our estimates for $B_{\text{c}}$ may vary by an order of magnitude.}